A macOS notch companion that reacts to Claude Code and Codex activity in real-time.

 -

-Launch Notchi — it auto-installs Claude Code hooks on first launch
+Launch Notchi — it auto-installs Claude Code and Codex hooks on first launch (whichever are present)

 -

-A macOS keychain popup will appear asking to access Claude Code's cached OAuth token (used for API usage stats).
+If you use Claude Code, a macOS keychain popup will appear asking to access its cached OAuth token (used for API usage stats).
 Click Always Allow so it won't prompt again on future launches

 -

-(Optional) Click the notch to expand → open Settings → paste your Anthropic API key.
+(Optional) Click the notch to expand → open Settings → paste your Anthropic or OpenAI API key.
 This enables sentiment analysis of your prompts so the mascot reacts emotionally

 -

-Start using Claude Code and watch Notchi react
+Start using Claude Code or Codex and watch Notchi react

 How it works

-Notchi registers shell script hooks with Claude Code on launch.
-When Claude Code emits events (tool use, thinking, prompts, session start/end), the hook script sends JSON payloads to a Unix socket.
-The app parses these events, runs them through a state machine that maps to sprite animations (idle, working, sleeping, compacting, waiting), and uses the Anthropic API to analyze user prompt sentiment for emotional reactions.
+Notchi registers shell script hooks with Claude Code and Codex on launch.
+When either agent emits events (tool use, thinking, prompts, permission requests, compaction, session start/end), the hook script sends JSON payloads to a Unix socket.
+The app parses these events, runs them through a state machine that maps to sprite animations (idle, working, sleeping, compacting, waiting), and uses Anthropic or OpenAI to analyze user prompt sentiment for emotional reactions.

-Each Claude Code session gets its own sprite on the grass island.
-Clicking expands the notch panel to show a live activity feed, session info, and API usage stats.
+Each session gets its own sprite on the grass island, drawn from the Claude or Codex sprite family depending on which agent it came from.
+Clicking expands the notch panel to show a live activity feed, session info, and Claude/Codex usage stats.

 Contributing